 Evaluate Your Pet

-Cats that dislike unpredictable situations or become anxious around new people or animals may not make great hiking companions due to the number and variety of novel stimuli the two of you will undoubtedly encounter.
+Cats that dislike unpredictable situations or become anxious around new people or animals may not make great hiking companions due to the numerous novel stimuli the two of you will undoubtedly encounter.

-Pets that don’t like being picked up and carried may become cranky if forced to hang out in a backpack.
+Pets that do not like being picked up and carried may become cranky if forced to hang out in a backpack.
 Other cats that enjoy walking on leashes in the city may be fine in rural environments or become scared when they see a rabbit for the first time.

 Train Your Cat